 What should businesses do to prepare?

-• Assess your current state.
 Start by evaluating your current climate-related risk disclosures and management practices.
 Identify gaps and areas for improvement to align with the new requirements.

-• Strengthen governance structures.
 Ensure that your board and management are equipped to oversee and manage climate-related risks effectively.
 This might involve training, establishing dedicated committees, or integrating climate considerations into existing governance frameworks.

-• Develop robust data management and reporting processes.
 Creating transparent and accurate reporting mechanisms is crucial.
 Consider leveraging technology and sustainability management platforms like Pulsora to automate and simplify data collection, GHG calculation, and reporting processes.

+As we step into this new regulatory landscape, remember that you're not alone.
+With Pulsora's comprehensive sustainability management platform, you can streamline your sustainability data collection, manage regulatory compliance effortlessly, and track your performance against sustainability goals with precision.
 Together, we can turn regulatory compliance into a strategic advantage, driving sustainability and success for your business in the era of climate accountability.